Ip Man (film): Plot

 In 1935, Foshan is a hub of Southern Chinese martial arts, where the various schools' students compete against each other.
-Ip Man, the most skilled martial artist in town, maintains a discreet profile while building a reputation for skill through friendly, closed-door competitions with other masters.
-One day, a local troublemaker named Yuan loses his kite, which lands in a tree in the Ip family's back yard.
-While retrieving it, Yuan witnesses Ip defeating fellow kung fu master Liu in a sparring match.
-Although Ip and Liu had agreed that the news of who won would remain a secret, Yuan unwittingly spreads the story around town, inadvertently embarrassing Liu.
-Yuan's brother Lin, a restaurant owner and disciple of Liu, publicly embarrasses Yuan as he tries to arrange a rematch between Liu and Ip, and Yuan runs away from home.
+Ip Man, the most skilled martial artist in town, maintains a low profile while building a reputation for skill through friendly, closed-door competitions with other masters.
+One day, a local troublemaker named Yuan loses his kite, which lands in a tree in the Ip family's backyard.
+While retrieving it, Yuan witnesses Ip defeating fellow kung fu master Liu in a sparring match, and spreads the news around town, inadvertently embarrassing Liu.
+Yuan's brother Lin, a restaurant owner and disciple of Liu, publicly embarrasses Yuan as he tries to arrange a rematch between Liu and Ip.

-During the Second Sino-Japanese War, Ip and his family are forced to move into a decrepit apartment after the Imperial Japanese Army confiscates their house for use as a military headquarters.
-Running out of valuables to sell for food, Ip gets a job at a coal mine in 1938 alongside Lin, who hopes to reconcile with his brother but has so far failed to track him down.
-General Miura, a Japanese Karate master, sets up an arena where Chinese martial artists can challenge his military trainees for a bag of rice.
-Former police officer Li Zhao, now an interpreter for the Japanese, visits the mine to recruit anyone willing to fight.
-Ip at first declines to participate, but agrees to go when Lin fails to return from a match.
+During the Second Sino-Japanese War, Ip and his family are forced to move into a decrepit apartment after the Imperial Japanese Army confiscates the house for use as their military headquarters.
+Desperate to support his family, Ip finds work at a coal mine alongside Lin, who hopes to reconcile with his brother for humiliating him but has so far failed to track him down.
+General Miura, a Japanese Karate master, sets up an arena where Chinese martial artists can fight with his military trainees for a bag of rice.
+Former police officer Li Zhao, now an interpreter for the Japanese, offers the martial artists the opportunity to fight in the arena.
+Ip at first declines to participate, but agrees to go following Lin's disappearance after taking part.

-At the arena, Ip witnesses Liu being shot in the back of the head by Miura's sadistic deputy, Colonel Sato, for picking up a bag of rice from a prior victory after yielding to three karateka in a second challenge.
+At the arena, Ip witnesses Liu being executed by Miura's deputy Colonel Sato, for picking up a bag of rice from a prior victory after giving up a second match against three karateka.
 Deducing that Lin was killed in his fight against Miura, Ip demands a match with ten karateka at once, whom he brutally defeats.
-His skill arouses the interest of Miura, who insists that Ip return as soon as possible.
-Refusing to accept all 10 bags of rice offered for his victory, Ip quietly picks up Liu's blood-stained bag and gifts it to his surviving family.
+His skill arouses the interest of Miura, who asks Ip to return.
+Ip collects Liu's bag of rice and gifts it to his surviving family.